St. Bonaventure Bonnies men's basketball: Rebounding

 In the 1999–2000 season, the Bonnies finished in second place in A-10 play under coach Jim Baron and lost to #6 ranked Temple in the A-10 tournament championship.
 The Bonnies received an at-large bid to the NCAA tournament, their first bid since 1978.
 However, they failed to advance, losing to #19 ranked Kentucky in double overtime in the first round.
-Following the season Baron moved on to coach fellow A-10 school, Rhode Island.
+After the following season Baron moved on to coach fellow A-10 school, Rhode Island.

 2003 scandal

-Jan van Breda Kolff was hired to continue the rebuilding Baron had achieved.
-However, he, instead, did the opposite.
-The 2002–03 men's basketball season was marred by a scandal after a transfer student from a junior college, Jamil Terrell, was permitted to play even though he had not completed his associate degree and was therefore ineligible for one year.
+Jan van Breda Kolff was hired to continue the success Baron had achieved.
+However his tenure ended after only two seasons due to an off-court scandal.
+The 2002–03 men's basketball season led to controversy after it emerged that a junior college transfer student, Jamil Terrell, was permitted to play even though he had not completed his associate degree, and was therefore ineligible for one year.
 The team was forced to forfeit every game in which he played and was barred from the A-10 Tournament.
 In protest, players voted to sit out the last two games of the regular season.
 Head coach Jan van Breda Kolff, athletic director Gothard Lane, and school president Dr. Robert Wickenheiser were all ousted.
 St. Bonaventure's chairman of the board of trustees, William Swan, took his own life in August 2003, feeling that he had let down his alma mater by failing to prevent the scandal.

 St. Bonaventure docked itself three scholarships from 2003 to 2005 and the NCAA subsequently put the team on three years' probation and banned it from postseason play in 2003–04.
 Subsequently, the Bonnies failed to achieve a winning record until the 2010–11 season under coach Mark Schmidt.